realpython/python-guide/docs/writing/structure.rst

 out `choosealicense.com <http://choosealicense.com>`_.

-Of course, you are also free to publish code without a license, but this would prevent many people from potentially using your code.
+Of course, you are also free to publish code without a license, but this would prevent many people from potentially using or contributing to your code.

 Setup.py
 ::::::::